 Election Day has come and gone!
-Over 2.55 million Coloradans turned out to vote, though fewer turned out to vote than in 2020 and 2016 (63.22% of active voters cast a ballot this year vs. 86.54% in 2020 and 85.62% in 2016).
-Around 75% of voters in Colorado submitted their ballots before Election Day via a drop box, so while a couple of races have final results that are too close to call, we have a good idea of who most of the winners and losers of Colorado’s election are as of the morning after Election Day.
+Over 3.2 million Coloradans turned out to vote, though fewer turned out to vote than in 2020 and 2016 (80.02% of active voters cast a ballot this year vs. 86.54% in 2020 and 85.62% in 2016).
+Around 75% of voters in Colorado submitted their ballots before Election Day via a drop box.

 Who won: Political Candidates and Judges

 The big news is at the top of the ticket where former President Donald John Trump will be the 47th President of the United States.
-While Weld County voted for Trump over Harris 58% to 39%, Harris won the state and Colorado’s 10 electoral votes by a 9 point margin.
+While Weld County voted for Trump over Harris 59.2% to 38.2%, Harris won the state and Colorado’s 10 electoral votes by an 11-point margin.
 Joining president-elect Trump in the White House will be his running mate Ohio Senator James David Vance assuming the role of Vice President.

 While Colorado had no US Senate races this year, all eight Colorado representatives to the US House were contested: five seats had incumbent Democrats running while three were open seats, as all three currently serving Republican members chose not to run for re-election (Ken Buck of CO-4 resigned in April, Doug Lamborn of CO-5 retired, and Lauren Boebert of CO-3 moved to Windsor and ran for the CO-4 seat vacated by Buck).
-As of writing, Colorado has 4 Democratic representatives and 3 Republican representatives to the 119th Congress, with only one race still to close to call.
+Colorado will have 4 Democratic representatives and 4 Republican representatives to the 119th Congress.

-That race is the one between incumbent Democrat Yadira Caraveo and Republican challenger Gabe Evans for Colorado District 8, which covers the tri-town area.
+Republican challenger Gabe Evans won the US House congressional seat for Colorado District 8, which covers the tri-town area, over incumbent Democrat Yadira Caraveo.
 District 8 was added to Colorado as part of congressional redistricting after the 2020 census and was drawn by Colorado’s independent redistricting commission to be one of the most competitive seats in the nation.
-Currently, Caraveo is ahead by less than 4,000 votes 73% of ballots counted.
+Evans won by less than 2,500 votes.
+Last election, Caraveo won over Republican Barbara Kirkmeyer by less than 2,000 votes, 48.4% to 47.7%.
+To try to boost Republican chances at the seat for this year, the Libertarian Party did not run a candidate and instead endorsed Evans, a ploy that seems to have worked.

-Frederick has a new representative to the Colorado General Assembly as Democrat Jilliaire McMillan won election to the House District 19 seat over challenger Republican Dan Woog.
+Frederick has a new representative to the Colorado General Assembly as Republican Dan Woog won election to the House District 19 seat over challenger Democrat Jilliaire McMillan by only 123 votes.
 This was an open race, as incumbent freshman Democrat Jennifer Lea Parenti chose not to run for re-election after the June primary, which left the Democratic Party scrambling to find a nominee.
-McMillan won over Woog with a 5-point margin, though since the margin is under 2,000 votes, this result may be recounted.
+Since the margin is under 2,000 votes, this result may be recounted.

 Frederick’s state senator Republican Barbara Kirkmeyer easily won re-election as the representative of Colorado Senate District 35.
 While not technically running unopposed, Kirkmeyer’s only challenger was write-in candidate Joseph Babko, who ran for the Democratic Party without official endorsement because he would not agree to support the party platform.
 This will be Kirkmeyer’s second term in the General Assembly.

-Democrats won one of the two state education races.
+Democrats and Republicans won one of the two state education races each.
 Democrat Elliott Hood won the open at-large seat on the University of Colorado Board of Regents with 50.5% of the vote against three challengers.
-The other state education race on Frederick ballots is still too close to call: Republican Yazmin Navarro is leading in her race to unseat Democrat Rhonda Solis in the race for the District 8 seat for the Colorado Board of Education: Navarro currently has 51% of the vote while Solis has 49%.
-With only around 75% of ballots counted and a gap of less than 5,000 votes, this election may also go through a recount.
+Republican Yazmin Navarro unseated Democrat Rhonda Solis in the race for the District 8 seat for the Colorado Board of Education: Navarro beat Solis by a 5-point margin after all the ballots were counted.

 Not many changes came to Colorado Judicial District 19: Republican Michael J. Rourke has been re-elected as District Attorney after running unopposed, and all three District 19 judges—Anita Crowther, Allison Esser, and Todd Taylor—were retained by voters with margins over 55%.
 Colorado Court of Appeals judges Stephanie Dunn, Jerry Jones, W. Eric Kuhn, Gilbert Roman, and Timothy Schultz were also retained by voters, as were the three Colorado Supreme Court justices up for retention: Maria Berkentotter, Brian Boatright, and Monica Marquez.